-Did you know last night was only the beginning of a holy three days?
-Hallow means holy and Halloween is a contraction of All Hallow’s Eve.
-On Halloween, we face our fears and laugh at them, knowing that nothing, not even death can separate us from the love of God.
+Did you know that Halloween is only the beginning of a holy three days?
+Hallow means holy and “Hallowe’en” is a contraction of All Hallows Eve, or Even.
+On Halloween, we face our fears and laugh at them, knowing that nothing, not even death, can separate us from the love of God.
 The Celtic day of the dead, Samhain, predated Christianity and fell on October 31.
 Ancient practices and festivals have been adopted by the Church and made new in the light of Christ.
 To me this does not diminish the Christian holy days; it makes them stronger, more resonant.

 November 2, All Souls Day, is the “commemoration of all faithful departed,” a day to remember our own family and friends who have died.
 It’s a good time to visit a cemetery, which should not be a place of fear, but of respect.
 No one minds if you make rubbings of old gravestones.
 The churchyard where I work has markers dating back to the late 17th century.
 Mexican friends observe this day with serious play and even joy as the Day of the Dead, making family altars with photographs, flowers, candles, and food.
 Light a candle, say a prayer, tell stories of the ones we love and see no longer.

 Here are three books I recommend for children who are grieving: The Invisible String by Patricia Karst does a wonderful job of describing the way in which we are all connected to those we love and is helpful for those experiencing any kind of separation or loss.
 My Favorite Color is Blue.
 Sometimes. by Roger Hutchison is a sensitive, imaginative exploration of grief in child-friendly language and vibrant art.
 Death is Stupid by Anastasia Higgenbotham, is refreshingly honest, while leaving room for your own religious beliefs.